sheldonmlee/SummerGameProject/README.md

 ![vs_installation_1](img/vs_installation_1.png)

-As well as a version of the .NET Framework SDK greater than 4.6.
+As well as a version of the .NET Framework SDK greater than 4.6 under the ``Individual Components`` tab.

 ![vs_installation_2](img/vs_installation_2.png)